UbiCastTeam/mediasite-migration-scripts/README.md

 ```

 ### Import data only
-If you do not want to analyze your, but only get the raw data.
+If you want to only get the raw data, without analysis.

 `$ make import_data`